Is Your Pastor an Elmer Gantry? Are You Sure? How Can You Know?

 Evangelical children are taught to obey authority, especially the authority of their parents and pastor.
-When parents have a child or a teen they can’t control, and I readily admit there are some kids that need help beyond what parents can provide, they most often seek out counsel from their pastor.
+When parents have a child or a teen they can’t control–and I readily admit there are some kids that need help beyond what parents can provide — they most often seek out counsel from their pastor.
 When teens end up in a Christian group home or boarding school, they almost always end up there based on the recommendation of their pastor.
 In my opinion, when these kids are sent off to a group home and abuse happens, the pastor bears just as much responsibility as the abusers.
-They are culpable because they are the one that recommended a home like New Bethany Home for Girls, Hephzibah House, or the Roloff Homes.
-Our legal system recognizes this, equally punishing the bank robber and the person who drove the getaway car. (see Sexual Abuse in the Name of God: New Bethany Home for Girls and Teen Group Homes: Dear IFB Pastor, It’s Time for You to Atone for Your Sins)
+He is culpable because he is the one who recommended a home, such as New Bethany Home for Girls, Hephzibah House, or the Roloff Homes.
+Our legal system recognizes this, equally punishing the bank robber and the person who drove the getaway car.
+(See Sexual Abuse in the Name of God: New Bethany Home for Girls and Teen Group Homes: Dear IFB Pastor, It’s Time for You to Atone for Your Sins.)

 Truth be told, pastors often are just as trusting as church members.
 Parents come to them seeking help for their “troubled teen.”
-The pastor remembers “so and so” from college runs a group home, so they give the parents the phone number for the home, thinking they has done all they need to do, The pastor has NOT done their due diligence.
-They should thoroughly check out any place they are recommending to parents with “troubled teens.”
+The pastor remembers that “so and so” from college runs a group home, so he gives the parents the phone number for the home, thinking he has done all he needs to do, The pastor has NOT done his due diligence.
+He should thoroughly check out any place he is recommending to parents with “troubled teens.”
 The same could be said for Christian colleges.
 Many Christian colleges are purveyors of institutionalized abuse, yet pastors blindly recommend these colleges to prospective students.
-Rarely, does anyone consider how the bizarre codes of conduct at many Christian schools affects the minds of the students sent there.
+Rarely, does anyone consider how the bizarre codes of conduct at many Christian schools affect the minds of the students sent there.
 Pensacola Christian College goes so far as to withhold giving the student and their parents the complete list of rules and regulations until the student is on campus.
 Pastors are responsible for the people, places, and things they recommend.
 Ignorance is not an excuse.
-When my doctor sends me to a specialist, I ask him what he knows about the specialist and why he thinks I should see this particular doctor.
-I expect him to have first person experience with the doctor, and so it is for a pastor.